unmannedlab/Colosseum/docs/apis.md

 * `simSetObjectMaterialFromTexture`: This sets an object's material using a path to a texture.
 It takes two string parameters, `object_name` and `texture_path`.

 ### Multiple Vehicles
-AirSim supports multiple vehicles and control them through APIs.
+Colosseum supports multiple vehicles and control them through APIs.
 Please [Multiple Vehicles](multi_vehicle.md) doc.

 ### Coordinate System
-All AirSim API uses NED coordinate system, i.e., +X is North, +Y is East and +Z is Down.
+All Colosseum API uses NED coordinate system, i.e., +X is North, +Y is East and +Z is Down.
 All units are in SI system.
 Please note that this is different from coordinate system used internally by Unreal Engine.
 In Unreal Engine, +Z is up instead of down and length unit is in centimeters instead of meters.
-AirSim APIs takes care of the appropriate conversions.
+Colosseum APIs takes care of the appropriate conversions.
 The starting point of the vehicle is always coordinates (0, 0, 0) in NED system.
 Thus when converting from Unreal coordinates to NED, we first subtract the starting offset and then scale by 100 for cm to m conversion.
 The vehicle is spawned in Unreal environment where the Player Start component is placed.
 There is a setting called `OriginGeopoint` in [settings.json](settings.md) which assigns geographic longitude, longitude and altitude to the Player Start component.

 ## Vehicle Specific APIs
 ### APIs for Car